- No FAQs found

 Additional information concerning the Zika virus can be found at QuestDiagnostics.com/Zika.
 For the latest information from the CDC, see “CDC Guidelines for Health Care Providers” at CDC.gov/zika/hc-providers/index.html.

-Additional information about the chikungunya virus and the available tests can be found at: QuestDiagnostics.com/TestCenter/TestGuide.Action?dc=CF_Chikungunya.
+Additional information about the chikungunya virus and related available tests can be found at: QuestDiagnostics.com/TestCenter/TestGuide.Action?dc=CF_Chikungunya.

-For more information about testing for all 3 viruses, refer to the CDC memorandum “Updated Diagnostic Testing for Zika, Chikungunya, and Dengue Viruses in the US Public Health Laboratories” (January 13, 2016) at CDC.gov/zika/pdfs/denvchikvzikv-testing-algorithm.pdf.
+For more information about testing for these 3 mosquito-borne viruses, refer to the CDC memorandum “Updated Diagnostic Testing for Zika, Chikungunya, and Dengue Viruses in the US Public Health Laboratories” (January 13, 2016) at CDC.gov/zika/pdfs/denvchikvzikv-testing-algorithm.pdf.